Neurological disorder: Causes

-The specific causes of neurological problems vary, but can include genetic disorders, congenital abnormalities or disorders, infections, lifestyle or environmental health problems including malnutrition, brain damage, spinal cord injury, nerve injury or gluten sensitivity (with or without intestinal damage or digestive symptoms).
+The specific causes of neurological problems vary but can include genetic disorders, congenital abnormalities or disorders, infections, lifestyle, or environmental health problems such as pollution, malnutrition, brain damage, spinal cord injury, nerve injury, or gluten sensitivity (with or without intestinal damage or digestive symptoms).
 Metal poisoning, where metals accumulate in the human body and disrupt biological processes, has been reported to induce neurological problems, at least in the case of lead.
 The neurological problem may start in another body system that interacts with the nervous system.
 For example, cerebrovascular disease involves brain injury due to problems with the blood vessels (cardiovascular system) supplying the brain; autoimmune disorders involve damage caused by the body's own immune system; lysosomal storage diseases such as Niemann–Pick disease can lead to neurological deterioration.
-The National Institute for Health and Care Excellence recommends considering the evaluation of an underlying coeliac disease in people with unexplained neurological symptoms, particularly peripheral neuropathy or ataxia.
+The National Institute for Health and Care Excellence recommends considering the evaluation of underlying coeliac disease in people with unexplained neurological symptoms, particularly peripheral neuropathy or ataxia.

-In a substantial minority of cases of neurological symptoms, no neural cause can be identified using current testing procedures, and such "idiopathic" conditions can invite different theories about what is occurring.
+In a substantial minority of cases of neurological symptoms, no neurological cause can be identified using current testing procedures, and such "idiopathic" conditions can invite different theories about what is occurring.
 Generally speaking, a substantial number of neurological disorders may have originated from a previous clinically not recognized viral infection.
 For example, it is thought that infection with the Hepatitis E virus, which is often initially asymptomatic may provoke neurological disorders, but there are many other examples as well.

 Numerous examples have been described of neurological disorders that are associated with mutated DNA repair genes (for reviews see).
 Inadequate repair of DNA damages can lead directly to cell death and neuron depletion as well as disruptions in the pattern of epigenetic alterations required for normal neuronal function.

+DNA damage

+Neurons are highly oxygenated cells and as a consequence DNA damage caused by chronic exposure to endogenous reactive oxygen species is a substantial challenge for neurons.
+Germline mutations deficient in the repair of DNA damages cause neuronal dysfunction and are etiologically linked to many neurological disorders.
+For example, the neurological disorders, amyotrophic lateral sclerosis (ALS) and frontotemporal dementia (FTD) are linked to DNA damage accumulation and DNA repair deficiency.

 Classification

 Neurological disorders can be categorized according to the primary location affected, the primary type of dysfunction involved, or the primary type of cause.
 The broadest division is between central nervous system disorders and peripheral nervous system disorders.
-The Merck Manual lists brain, spinal cord and nerve disorders in the following overlapping categories:
+The Merck Manual lists brain, spinal cord disorders, and nerve disorders in the following overlapping categories: